 An Inclusion Council is defined by Forbes as, “A group providing representation from different backgrounds within the organization, who meet on a specific cadence to discuss what is being actioned on DE&I, how it’s working and providing advice on what to do next.”

 Diversity and Inclusion Councils hold the company/organization accountable for jumpstarting and managing the Diversity, Inclusion and Belonging process.
-This is crucial for inclusivity because it ensures that everyone who is not typically invited to the table is represented and spoken for.
+This is crucial for managing diversity in the workplace because it ensures that everyone who is not typically invited to the table is represented and spoken for.

 Does your executive team portray diversity and inclusion?
 Your executive team is a huge representation of the rest of your workforce.
 Top management sets the scene for work culture and speaks volumes for the level of priority that Diversity, Inclusion and Belonging holds in the organization.